gravity-ui/yagr/docs/docs.en.md

 ### uPlot

+You can access uPlot instance via `yagr.uplot`.

+#### config.editUplotOptions: (opts: Options) => Options;

+This method allows to edit uPlot options after all Yagr transformations.
+It's useful in cases when you need extend Yagr's behavior or implement some new plugin.

 ### Localization

 Yagr supports English (`'en'`) and Russian (`'ru'`) language.
 You can provide your own localization keys by `settings.locale`.